Officials in Rochester, N.Y., tried to withhold information about Daniel Prude’s death, documents show

 “This way, the AG is making the file available to the family’s attorney, but we are not releasing anything to the public,” wrote Prince.

-The office of New York Attorney General Letitia James has said it never recommended withholding information.
-But Prince said the strategy of withholding copies came from a staffer in the attorney general’s office.
-James’s office could not be reached for comment.
+Prince said the strategy of withholding copies came from a staffer in the attorney general’s office.

+James’s office has said it never recommended withholding information and has disputed the city’s account.
+The office began investigating Prude’s case in April.

+“We have not asked the city of Rochester nor the Rochester Police Department (RPD) to refrain from launching an internal investigation,” James said in a Sept.
+3 statement.

+"The Prude family and the greater Rochester community deserve answers, and we will continue to work around the clock to provide them,” she added.

-The report released Monday, which was prepared by Rochester Deputy Mayor James Smith, also outlines eight recommendations for city reforms — including requesting a Justice Department review of the death, reexamining police policies and establishing a citizen-led panel to suggest further overhauls to the department.
+The report, which was released Monday and prepared by Rochester Deputy Mayor James Smith, also outlines eight recommendations for city reforms — including requesting a Justice Department review of the death, reexamining police policies and establishing a citizen-led panel to suggest further overhauls to the department.

 The report concludes that the response to Prude’s death showed a “culture of insularity, acceptance and, quite frankly, callousness” within the Rochester Police Department.
 The officers involved displayed a “cavalier and unsympathetic attitude” toward Prude, while department commanders and investigators did not seriously investigate their conduct, the report states.